International Paper profit beats Street

 The weak economy has taken a bite out of packaging and paper sales, especially in North America where 70 percent of IP's business is centered.
 So far in the first quarter, business activity has improved, but not to levels seen after prior recessions, Chief Executive John Faraci told Reuters

-Later, on a conference call with Wall Street analysts, Faraci said IP's capital spending budget this year would be $1.3 billion, and closer to $1.5 billion with the inclusion of Temple-Inland.
-He said he was "confident" of achieving $300 million in synergies immediately after the proposed acquisition, which he said was "not too far away."

-"It will be a big capital spending year," Faraci said.
-"We've got an impressive backlog of high-return projects.
-We're going to continue to fund those aggressively in 2012."

-The company posted fourth-quarter net income of $257 million, or 59 cents per share, compared with $316 million, or 74 cents per share, in the year-ago period.
+For the fourth quarter, the company posted net income of $257 million, or 59 cents per share, compared with $316 million, or 74 cents per share, in the year-ago period.

 Revenue slipped 2.5 percent to $6.37 billion.
 Analysts expected revenue of $6.49 billion.

-Operating profit at the company's printing papers unit dropped 20 percent to $189 million but rose at the company's three other units.
+Operating profit at the company's printing papers unit slipped 20 percent to $189 million, but rose at the company's three other units.

 Last week IP said it had agreed with the U.S. Department of Justice to further extend the regulatory review period for its $3.7 billion bid for Temple-Inland.